Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Introduction

 Another commonly used approach to treating bond-breaking is Unrestricted Hartree-Fock (UHF), in which spin-up and spin-down orbitals are addressed separately.
 Sometimes, this can qualitatively describe bond dissociation; however, solutions no longer exhibit the correct spatial/spin symmetry \cite{krylov1998size}, i.e. they are no longer eigenstates of the $S^{2} = ||\bm{S}||^2$ operator where $\bm{S} = (S_x, S_y, S_z)$ describes the axial spin components.
 Since the molecular wavefunction is important to obtain observables other than energy, this represents a drawback of UHF as spin-contaminated or symmetry-broken wavefunctions are inappropriate in such cases.

-In this work we invoke the Contextual Subspace approach \cite{kirby2021contextual, weaving2023stabilizer, ralli2023unitary} \begingroup \endgroup to quantum chemistry running on a superconducting device.
-We benchmark our methodology against off-the-shelf classical techniques of a similar computational cost.
+In this work we invoke the Contextual Subspace approach \cite{kirby2021contextual, weaving2023stabilizer, ralli2023unitary} to quantum chemistry running on superconducting devices.
+While we employed this technique previously for the equilibrium ground state preparation of \ce{HCl} on noisy hardware \cite{weaving2023benchmarking}, the variational circuit was preoptimized classically.
+One other work utilized the Contextual Subspace method on noisy hardware for the purposes of testing a pulse-based ansatz by calculating equilibrium energies \cite{liang2023spacepulse}.
+However, only the smallest of their simulations, \ce{NH} STO-3G in a $4$-qubit subspace, was able to recover the Hartree-Fock energy, with correlated wavefunction methods a more challenging target.
+By contrast, in this work we aim to calculate the entire PEC of \ce{N2} -- not just a single point estimate -- with the Contextual Subspace Variational Quantum Eigensolver (CS-VQE) running on a quantum computer; each VQE routine consists of many state preparation and gradient calculations.

+We compare our methodology against the following conventional quantum chemistry techniques: ROHF, MP2, CISD, CCSD, CCSD(T), CASCI and CASSCF.
 Given that we describe the \ce{N2} system in a minimal STO-3G basis set, chosen for its modest size and feasibility on the available quantum hardware, the exact Full Configuration Interaction (FCI) energy can be calculated.
-The goal here is not to achieve quantum advantage, but rather to demonstrate how deficiencies in standard classical methods can be rectified in the Contextual Subspace approach.
+The goal here is not to achieve quantum advantage, which is precluded by the limited basis set, but rather to demonstrate how the Contextual Subspace approach on superconducting hardware can be competitive with and challenge a set of classical benchmarks.
 This framework is fully scalable and, as quantum computers mature, should provide a realistic path to quantum advantage and facilitate practical quantum simulations at large scales.